 Remember to check that the required integrations are easy to create.

-4. Make sure you know the full price
+4. Know the full price

 It is sometimes difficult to see the full price of a solution, especially when dealing with the traditional licensing model where the price can consist of several individual components.
 You may pay separately for the application, maintenance, updates, and consulting.
 Some vendors even charge you every time you call their help desk!